Table of Contents

 Telescopes can be classified by size, shape, and design.
 The bigger the size, the more magnification it will have and the heavier it will be.
-So, for astrophotography, there is a decision to be made based on how and where you plan to do your imaging.
+So, which is the best telescope for astrophotography?
+It depends on how and where you plan to do your imaging.
 If you want to go out and carry your equipment or transport it by car, you don’t want it to be too heavy and bulky.
 Portable is best for you!

-Yesterday I watched a very interesting and informative video that will give you an astrophotographer’s view on different kinds of telescopes and which ones are worth using.
+Yesterday I watched a very interesting and informative video that will give you an astrophotographer’s view of different kinds of telescopes and which ones are worth using.
 I hope this video will clear up a few confusions and give you a better idea of the choices you have when looking for the best telescope for astrophotography.

 The main classifications of telescopes

-These are the most common type of telescope and use lenses to collect light from objects in space.
+These are the most common types of telescopes, which use lenses to collect light from objects in space.
 We’ll take a look later at the best refracting telescope.

-These are the most common type of telescopes in the world.
+These are the most common types of telescopes in the world.
 They use two mirrors to collect and focus light from an object into an image.
 The first mirror is concave, or dish-shaped, and it collects the light from the object.
 This is also called the primary mirror and can be found at the rear end of your telescope.
-The second mirror is flat and it reflects this light back up to a focal point where eyepieces are positioned for viewing.
+The second mirror is flat, and it reflects this light back up to a focal point where eyepieces are positioned for viewing.
 This is called the secondary mirror.

 One of the main disadvantages of reflector telescopes is that they require more maintenance than refracting or catadioptric telescopes.
-One of these is collimation which needs to be checked often.
-However, collimation is usually quick and easy, taking about 5 minutes and is quite easy once you have a laser collimation tool that fits over the focuser tube.
+One aspect of this maintenance is collimation, which needs to be checked often.
+However, collimation is usually quick and easy, taking about 5 minutes with a laser collimation tool that fits over the eyepiece.

-How to Choose the Best Telescope for Your Needs?
+How to Choose the Best Telescope for Astrophotography